-CHS, EHS, NHS 9 .5 Credit In this semester course, students analyze and study economic concepts and principles in three contextual areas: individual and household, business, and government/public.
-In addition, students focus on four content areas: the market economy (microeconomics), (macroeconomics), the national economy the international economy, and personal finance.
+In this semester course, students analyze and study economic concepts and principles in three contextual areas: individual and household, business, and government/public.
+In addition, students focus on four content areas: the market economy (microeconomics), the national economy (macroeconomics), the international economy, and personal finance.
 Through understanding economics, students will attain the "economic literacy" vital in today's world economy.